Alerts - Administrator Guide - Cortex XDR - Cortex - Security Operations

 CATEGORY

 Alert category based on the alert source.
-An example of an XDR Agent alert category is Exploit Modules.
+An example of an Cortex XDR agent alert category is Exploit Modules.
 An example of a BIOC alert category is Evasion.
 If a URL filtering category is known, this field also displays the name of the URL filtering category.

 CGO CMD